gxtaillon/lcpu/cu.control.rom.md

 Notes
 --
 1. Instructions using an immediate could have an additionnal variant that use `@pc` directly with `tsel=1 fetch=0` and a footprint of `{type1, type0}` instead of using an additionnal instruction to load the immediate in the immediate register.
-However, if multiple consecutive instructions use the same immediate, storing it in the immediate register would reduce the memory footprint of the program.
+However, if multiple consecutive instructions were to use the same immediate, storing it in the immediate register would reduce the memory footprint of the program.